 Value contribution by Fund Investment Services

 The performance of the Fund Investment Services business line requires an appreciable, preferably increasing level of managed and/or advised assets over the medium term.
 It is measured by sustainable growth in fee income for these services and the surplus over the expenses for this business line.

 Increasing the value of the portfolio companies

-The business line of Private Equity Investments delivers the greatest value contribution.
+The business segment of Private Equity Investments delivers the greatest value contribution.
 The value of DBAG is therefore determined, first and foremost, by the value of its portfolio companies.
-DBAG supports its portfolio companies during a phase of strategic development in its role as a financial investor, usually over a period of four to seven years.
+To grow that value, DBAG supports the portfolio companies during a phase of strategic development in its role as a financial investor, usually over a period of four to seven years.
 The value increase is mostly realised when the investment is exited; for growth financing, this takes place during the holding period by way of current distributions.
 Investment decisions are based on assumptions in respect of the holding period and realisable value gains upon an investment’s ultimate disposal.
-The targeted average annual internal rate of return of a portfolio company s approximately 20 percent for expansion financings and 25 percent for MBOs, as is standard practice in the industry.
+The targeted average annual internal rate of return of a portfolio company s approximately 20 percent for growth financing and around 25 percent for MBOs, as is standard practice in the industry.